settlemint/btp-chaincode-lifecycle/README.md

 Usage: ./chaincode.sh <command> [options]
 Commands:
-  peers                   : Query the peers on which we can install the chaincode installed <peer>        : Query installed chaincodes approved <peer>         : Query approved definition of chaincode committed <peer>        : Query commit definition of chaincode
+  peers                   : Query the peers on which we can install the chaincode orderers                : Query the orderers channels                : Query the channels installed <peer>        : Query installed chaincodes approved <peer>         : Query approved definition of chaincode committed <peer>        : Query commit definition of chaincode